Saturday, March 29, 2014

 The previous night celebration is known as "Holika Dahan".

-Dry leaves and branches of trees and bushes are collected at some empty centers of roads and colonies and a replica of demon Holika is placed on them.
-These huge pyres are normally kept ready by starting the collection of material from 15 days prior to Holi itself so that the pyre becomes big by the day of Bonfire.
-They may even add some dry shrubs and branches so as to make it a big fire with high flames visible to all around.
-The pyre is lit on the evening before midnight of Purnima falling prior to the actual day of Holi festival.
+Dry leaves and branches from trees and bushes are collected at empty road centers and in colonies, and a replica of the demon Holika is placed on them.
+These huge pyres are normally prepared by starting the collection of material 15 days before Holi itself, so the pyre becomes large by the day of the Bonfire.
+They may even add dry shrubs and branches to make a big fire with high flames visible all around.
+The pyre is lit on the evening before midnight of Purnima, which falls just before the actual day of the Holi festival.
 People experience the joy of burning the demon Holika and shout the slogans of "Ra..Ra..Ra...
-Holi Hi..." and some of them may dance against the play of erotic songs around the fire.
-They eat sweets also to mark the end of bad days and evil.
+Holi Hi..." and some of them may dance to erotic songs around the fire.
+They also eat sweets to mark the end of bad days and evil.

 Playing With the Colors

-The next day, which is the actual day of Holi, people get ready early in the morning to play with colors.
-Women also are free to enjoy this day without any restrictions to play color along with men.
-By 8'o clock or even earlier in the morning, they start from their houses to play the colors on the streets and in their neighborhood houses.
+The next day, the actual day of Holi, people get ready early in the morning to play with colors.
+Women are also free to enjoy this day without any restrictions and to play with colors alongside men.
+By 8 o'clock or even earlier in the morning, they leave their homes to play colors on the streets and in their neighborhood houses.

-Most people go around in groups and mobs with buckets of colors mixed in water and with the pumping sprays to sprinkle the color water over the bodies of people.
+Most people go around in groups and mobs, carrying buckets of colors mixed with water and using spray pumps to sprinkle the colored water over people's bodies.

 Celebrating the Festival

-People wear new clothes after taking bath and take food along with sweets.
+People wear new clothes after taking a bath and take food along with sweets.
 Many special dishes are prepared on this occasion.
-The most important of them being gujiya, matari, potato chips and papads, ordinary salt puri and sweet puri, kheer and many other dishes of veg and non-veg as per their likings.
+The most important of them being gujiya, matari, potato chips, papads, ordinary salt puri and sweet puri, kheer, and many other dishes of veg and non-veg as per their liking.

-Many people attend temples along with children and family and the temples will be overcrowded with devotees mostly at evening wearing colorful dazzling clothes.
-Then they pay visits to their neighbors and friends' houses and those people also come to their homes and meet each other with love and joy, eat sweets and savories at each other's house and enjoy the occasion fully up to midnight.
+Many people attend temples along with children and family, and the temples will be overcrowded with devotees, mostly in the evening, wearing colorful, dazzling clothes.
+Then they pay visits to their neighbors' and friends' houses, and those people also come to their homes and meet each other with love and joy, eat sweets and savories at each other's house, and enjoy the occasion fully up to midnight.
 When they go for visits, they take the avir also with them and apply it to the foreheads of family members there.
 In return, they also do the same thing.

-The "Holi Milan" as it is called, the visiting of each other's house, continues for many days after the festive day is over as it will not be possible to pay visits to all the homes in one single day.
+The "Holi Milan," as it is called, the visiting of each other's houses, continues for many days after the festive day is over, as it will not be possible to pay visits to all the homes in one single day.
 So they pay visits as per their convenience and exchange greetings.